open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 increment the API version.
 Instead, the controller will validate that the new field is set properly, and that `spec.subscription.installPlanApproval` is not set.
 "Old" instances of an OperatorPolicy which do not follow the new requirements will be NonCompliant, and explain the required change.

+#### Change to default compliance regarding available upgrades

+In an initial implementation, the policy would become NonCompliant if an upgrade was available, or if the CatalogSource was unhealthy.
+While `complianceConfig` was being implemented, that default behavior was examined more closely, and was changed to what is now reflected in this document.

+The original design also referred to this field as `statusConfig` and was inconsistent in the possible allowed values. `Compliant` and `NonCompliant` are believed to be the most clear options, with `StatusMessageOnly` and `Condition` removed for not being particularly obvious.
+As a possible future enhancement, a `Warning` option could be added, with exact behavior yet to be determined.

 ### Risks and Mitigation